martinvonz/jj/docs/tutorial.md

 done, it makes sense to use `jj new` so you can easily review your adjustments with `jj diff` before running `jj squash`.

-To view how a change has evolved over time, we can use `jj obslog` to see each recorded change for the current commit.
+To view how a change has evolved over time, we can use `jj evolog` to see each recorded change for the current commit.
 This records changes to the working copy, message, squashes, rebases, etc.

 ## The log command and "revsets"